-Involving GSM Alumni as Sponsors
+Involving GSM Alumni and Sponsors

-- ✓ The Development and Alumni Relations team meet regularly with GSM alumni to learn more about them, their time at the GSM, and to update them on the School.
-They ask alumni how they would like to engage with the school through volunteering, attending events, helping place students in positions, referring prospective students to the GSM and giving back philanthropically.
-This is an opportunity for them to share information regarding your event including speaker and sponsorship opportunities. - ✓ There are several advantages to partnering with the Development and Alumni Relations team when soliciting alumni to participate in and/or sponsor your event. - You have the GSM Development team as a resource - FAQ for Fundraising resources/policy - Monthly alumni e-news, Accelerator - GSM Alumni Directory - Assistance with evite (sending to appropriate segments of alumni, based on location, event topic/relevance, etc.) - Opportunities to attend alumni association board meetings (held 3x year) and promote your event
+The Development team and the Alumni Relations Director meet regularly with GSM alumni and GSM business partners to learn more about them, their time at the GSM, and to update them on the School.
+The Alumni Relations Director asks alumni how they would like to engage with the school through volunteering, attending events, helping place students in positions, referring prospective students to the GSM and giving back philanthropically.
+This is an opportunity for the Alumni Director to share information regarding your event including speaker and sponsorship opportunities for Alumni.

+${\odot}$ You have the GSM Alumni team as a resource:

+- Monthly alumni e-news, Accelerator - GSM Alumni Directory - Assistance with evite (sending to appropriate segments of alumni, based on location, event topic/relevance, etc.) - Opportunities to attend alumni association board meetings (held 3x year) and promote your event - $\circ~$ You have the GSM Development team as a resource: - FAQ for Fundraising resources/policy - Fundraising ideas to make your events more interactive - Assistance with evite (sending to appropriate segments of GSM affiliates)

-Always Thank Sponsors and Participants
+Always Thank Sponsors, Alumni and Participants